lewark/inv.lua/README.md

 ### Devices

-Custom settings for connected devices such as chests, furnaces, or barrels can be specified within `server.json` inside the `overrides` list.
+Custom settings for connected devices such as chests, furnaces, or barrels can be specified within JSON files inside the `devices` directory.
+Each file can contain a single rule or a list of rules that affect device behavior.
 For example, a type of inventory can be assigned a higher priority so that items are preferentially stored within inventories of that type:

 ```json
 {